-This brochure describes the benefits of Kaiser Foundation Health Plan, Inc. - Southern California Region, under our contract (CS1044-B) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-If you want more information about us, you can call Member Service Call Center at 1-800-464-4000 (TTY: 711) or through our website www.kp.org.
-The Southern California Region's administrative office address is:
+This brochure describes the benefits of Kaiser Foundation Health Plan, Inc. - Northern California Region: Fresno, under our contract (CS1044-D) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+If you want more information about us, you can call Member Service Call Center at 800-464-4000 (TTY: 711) or through our website www.kp.org.
+The Northern California Region: Fresno administrative office address is:

-Kaiser Foundation Health Plan, Inc. 393 E. Walnut St., Pasadena, CA 91188
+Kaiser Foundation Health Plan, Inc. 1950 Franklin St., Oakland, CA 94612